cramsthaler/NZCSIRR/content/post/hello-world/index.md

 * References > links to the publically available resources
 * Short summary of the incident

-**Feedback & Additions**
+**Feedback & Additions:**
-If you would like to see other incidents added here, please send me the link to the publications via DM in [LinkedIn:](https://www.linkedin.com/in/chrisramsthaler/)
+If you would like to see other incidents added here, please send me the link to the publications via DM in [LinkedIn](https://www.linkedin.com/in/chrisramsthaler/)

 **Versioning:**
 | Version  | Date     | Comment                                             |